 My academic book project, Prisoners of Loss: An Atlantic History of Nostalgia, recovers the conceptual and institutional histories of nostalgia in eighteenth- and nineteenth-century medicine.
 During this period, nostalgia referred to the disease of forced migration, and was exclusively diagnosed in sailors, soldiers, convicts, slaves, and other groups whose labour separated them from home.
 It frequently killed its victims, either leading them to die of starvation or inadvertently commit suicide while in the grips of powerfully lush and voluptous hallucinations of home.
 This study traces the spread of this concept across the Atlantic via three institutions of containment: slavery, the military, and shipping.
 More broadly, it constitutes a case history that demonstrates the roles that pathological emotion and motion have played in forming the notorious concepts of race and ethnicity.

 Finally, I am also writing a biography of John S. Jacobs, who is today best known as the brother of Harriet Jacobs.
 A career sailor and lifelong expatriate after the passage of the Fugitive Slave Act of 1850, Jacobs's life represents an untold story in American history, the story of the African-Americans whose pursuit of happiness led them to leave America.

 Literatures of the Americas, Transatlantic Literature, African American Literature, History of Medicine, History of Science, Race Ethnicity and Migration Studies, Digital Humanities, Affect Studies, Posthumanism, Materialism, Historical Epistemology

 Teaching and Supervision:

 I co-direct the English and History degree programme and convene its first-year core module, EN126: History & Textuality.
-I currently teach on EN122: Modes of Reading.
-Next year, I am teaching a new module, EN392: Race, Ethnicity, and Migration in the Americas.
+This year, I am also teaching a new module, EN392: Race, Ethnicity, and Migration in the Americas.